The Neonatal Intensive Care Unit (NICU) at Randall Children’s Hospital provides exceptional care for critically ill and premature infants.

 With outcomes and survival rates among the best in the country, the NICU’s highly trained staff cares for infants born up to 16 weeks early to 28 days old; they even care for babies weighing under a pound.

-We are working to create a true Family-Integrated Care environment that encourages families to take responsibility early on for their infant’s care:
+We are creating a Family-Integrated Care environment that encourages families to take responsibility early on for their infant’s care:

 - Developing 10+ Family-Integrated Care rooms to support families in a home-like setting.
 While the expert NICU staff is just a call away, families will assume responsibility for caring for their baby, just as they will when they leave the hospital.
 Studies have shown the more parents are involved with their newborn’s care, the sooner babies are ready to thrive on their own.